MicrochipTech/PIC32CXBZ2_WBZ45x_WINC1500_Zigbee_Wi-Fi_Smart_Thermostat/README.md

 Checkout the <a href="https://microchipsupport.force.com/s/" target="_blank">Technical support portal</a> to access our knowledge base, community forums or submit support ticket requests.
 </span></p></b>

+## Introduction

+A Smart Thermostat is a device which can control the temperature and maintain a comfort environment by adjusting the heating or cooling system to a preferred set point.
+It consists of 3 modules: a thermostat gateway, thermostat panel and a thermostat sensor.
+A thermostat sensor is an end device which reports the current temperature to the devices in the ZigBee network it can also be made as an battery operated device.
+The thermostat panel is an end device which acts as the remote control to set the current temperature.
+It can also be a battery operated device and can be kept anywhere in the room i.e it is mobile device.
+A thermostat gateway is a Zigbee coordinator device which creates a centralized network, all the end devices joins to this centralized network and reports the current and the set temperature.
+This data is used for HVAC control and the same is published onto MQTT using WINC1500.

 ## Description

 "IoT Made Easy!" - Smart Thermostat solution using Zigbee 3.0 and Wi-Fi.
 The Smart Thermostat enables us to set the temperature using a Thermostat Panel and get the current temperature through multisensor.
 Based on the current and set temperature the air conditioner is switched ON/OFF which is indicated by the RGB led in the Zigbee Gateway device.